About

 Our Board

-Established in 2023, Deadly Coders is based on Turrbal and Yuggera Country in Meanjin (Brisbane) at the EdTech Group’s headquarters in Red Hill.
+Established in 2023, Deadly Coders is based on Turrbal and Yuggera Country in Meanjin (Brisbane) at the EdTech Group’s headquarters in Milton.
 We are an indigenous-owned, not-for-profit Aboriginal and Torres Strait Islander organisation, governed by a voluntary Board of leading STEM educators, engineers, and Indigenous engagement professionals.

 Our Board Members